Patron of Reading

 This is everything we want for the children who come to Fishbourne Primary School.

 Keep checking in with this page to see how our relationship develops over time.
-Sophy’s first visit to our school will take place on Thursday 19th September when she will spend the whole day in school with us, getting to know the children and staff.
+Sophy’s first visit to our school took place in September 2019 where she spent the whole day in school getting to know the children and staff.

 If you would like to learn more about Sophy, please do check out her website: